fwa88/CPP-PROJECTS/README.md

-6.cpp determines the circumference of circle and perimeter of semi circle by asking the diameter 7.cpp asks to enter two numbers and outputs them with differnet operations (+/-/*//) 8.cpp asks for how many minutes you consumed and based on a constint tax operation and line rental price determines the total 9.cpp is a table for some values in Kelvin, Celsius and Fahrenheit
+6.cpp determines the circumference of circle and perimeter of semi circle by asking the diameter 7.cpp asks to enter two numbers and outputs them with differnet operations (+/-/*//) 8.cpp asks for how many minutes you consumed and based on a constint tax operation and line rental price determines the total 9.cpp asks for your name and what month and your salary, then gives you a salary slip with some deducts and details 10.cpp is a table for some values in Kelvin, Celsius and Fahrenheit